damianhakert/damianhakert.github.io/source/posts/2017-02-15-gitlab-ldap-active-directory.html.md

 Users that are removed from the LDAP base group (e.g `OU=GitLab INT,DC=GitLab,DC=org`) will be **Blocked** in GitLab.
 [More information](https://docs.gitlab.com/ee/administration/auth/ldap.html#security) on LDAP security.

-If `allow_username_or_email_login` is enabled in the LDAP configuration, GitLab will ignore everything after the first '@' in the LDAP username submitted by the user on login.
+If `allow_username_or_email_login` is enabled in the LDAP configuration, GitLab will ignore everything after the first '@' in the LDAP username used on login.
+Example: The username `jon.doe@example.com` is converted to `jane.doe` when authenticating with the LDAP server.
 Disable this setting if you use `userPrincipalName` as the `uid`
 {: .alert .alert-info }

 ### Administrator Sync (EE)